jongwooksi/jongwooksi/README.md

 - **J. Si**, J. Song, M. Woo, D. Kim, Y. Lee, and S. Kim, "Generative AI Models for Virtual Interviewing : Applicability and Performance Comparison", International Conference on Innovation, Communication and Engineering(IEEE ICICE), Nov.
 2023.

-- **J. Si**, G. Kim, J. Kim, and S. Kim, "Enhanced Location-Based Facility Management in Mobile Environments Using Object Recognition and Augmented Reality", Journal of Korean Institute of Information Technology(JKIIT), pp.138-192, Nov.
+- **J. Si**, G. Kim, J. Kim, and S. Kim, "Enhanced Location-Based Facility Management in Mobile Environments Using Object Recognition and Augmented Reality", Journal of Korean Institute of Information Technology(JKIIT), Vol 21.
+No. 11, pp.138-192, Nov.
 2023.

-- **J. Si**, and S. Kim, "Fine-tuning Using Dreambooth: Focusing on Realistic Virtual Interviewer Generation based on Stable-Diffusion", Proc.
+- **J. Si** and S. Kim, "Fine-tuning Using Dreambooth: Focusing on Realistic Virtual Interviewer Generation based on Stable-Diffusion", Proc.
 Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, pp. 141-141, Nov.
 2023.

-- **J. Si**, and S. Kim, "Diffusion Model-Based Data Augmentation for Defect Detection: Inpainting Using Prompts", Proc.
+- **J. Si*, and S. Kim, "Diffusion Model-Based Data Augmentation for Defect Detection: Inpainting Using Prompts", Proc.
 Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, pp. 142-142, Nov.
 2023.

 - J. Song, **J. Si**, and S. Kim, "Exploring the Feasibility of Utilizing the GET3D Model for Generating 3D Virtual Interviewers", Proc.
 Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, pp. 416-417, Nov.
 2023.